(Why I LOVE checking my credit card balance)

 If you are new to crypto rewards cards, it may be wise to start with one of the bottom four CRO cards, and upgrade after you have been comfortable using it for a few months.

 Just as most internet users do not understand HTTP or Java, blockchain and crypto can seem confusing or weird.
 You know that you do not need to be a programmer to benefit from social media or email, and you do not need to be a nerd or crypto trader to benefit financially from blockchain technology.

-Start by putting a few dollars into an #unbank such as Celsius and apply for a crypto rewards card such as CRO.
+You can apply for a crypto rewards card such as CRO.
 If you don’t like it after six months, feel free to go back to your old bank where they make you pay for a cheap plastic card and keep 90% of the profits away from you.
 Personally, I like to carry a metal card and be highly rewarded.